cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 function onRecvPacket(packet Packet) {
   // The host chain can receive two interchain account packet types: REGISTER_TX and EXECUTE_TX
-  // Thus we must handle both cases in the onRecv switch packet.type {
+  // Thus we must handle both cases in the onRecv switch packet.data.icaType {
-    case types.REGISTER_TX:
+    case types.REGISTER:

-      (icaOwnerAccount,hostAccountSequenceNumbers,err) = types.DeserializeTx(Packet.Data)
+      (_,icaOwnerAccount,hostAccountIds,err) = types.Deserialize(packet.data)

       if err != nil {
         return NewErrorAcknowledgement(err)
       }

-      // We want to return a map in the ack.
+      // We want to return the addresses that will be generated in an array of string placed in the ack.
       let newAccounts: []string = []

-      for seq in hostAccountSequenceNumbers {
+      for seq in hostAccountIds {
         RegisterInterchainAccount(Packet.DestinationPort,Packet.DestinationChannel,Packet.SourcePort,Packet.SourceChannel, icaOwnerAccount,seq)
         // We want to return in the ack only the new generated accounts.
 So we retrieve them from the module state newAccounts.push(hostAccounts[seq].hostAccountAddress)